-mid-13c., from Old French metal "metal; material, substance, stuff" (12c.), from Latin metallum "metal; mine, quarry, mineral, what is got by mining," from Greek metallon "metal, ore" (senses only in post-classical texts; originally "mine, quarry, pit"), probably from metalleuein "to mine, to quarry," of unknown origin, but related somehow to metallan "to seek after."
-Compare Greek metalleutes "a miner," metalleia "a searching for metals, mining."
+an undecomposable elementary substance having certain recognizable qualities (opacity, conductivity, plasticity, high specific gravity, etc.), mid-13c., from Old French metal "metal; material, substance, stuff" (12c.), from Latin metallum "metal, mineral; mine, quarry," from Greek metallon "metal, ore" (senses found only in post-classical texts, via the notion of "what is got by mining"); originally "mine, quarry-pit," probably a back-formation from metalleuein "to mine, to quarry," a word of unknown origin.
+Perhaps related somehow to metallan "to seek after," but Beekes finds this "hardly convincing."

 The concept was based on the metals known from antiquity: gold, silver, copper, iron, lead, and tin.
 As an adjective, "of or covered with metal," from late 14c.
 As short for heavy metal (rock music) by 1980.
 Metal-work "work, especially artistic work, in metal" is by 1724.